LeoIannacone/goopg/doc/project.md

   Utils: contain some utils
   Alert: is the banner added to the verified messages
   Port: is the port communication to send and receive bundles
-  SingedMessage: represents a GMail signed message in the current view of the web page
+  SingedMessage: represents a Gmail signed message in the current view of the web page
   SingSendButton: represent a 'Sing and Send' button of the compositors
  ```